nrfconnect/sdk-sidewalk/doc/releases_and_migration/migration_guide_addon_v120.rst

 Key updates in this release include:

-* New board support for nRF54LV10 and nRF54LM20 in Sidewalk BLE-only samples.
+* Including new board support for the nRF54LV10 and nRF54LM20 SoCs in Bluetooth LE-only samples.
-* Flash layout migrated from ``pm_static*.yml`` files to devicetree overlays for supported boards.
+* Migration of flash layout from :file:`pm_static*.yml` files to devicetree overlays for supported boards.
-* NCS updated from v3.0.0 to v3.3.0.
+* Updating the nRF Connect SDK from v3.0.0 to v3.3.0.

-Migration Steps
+Migration steps
 ***************

 #.
 Update your west configuration to use the latest Add-on version: